techidaily/site-unlock-android/source/_posts/in-2024-unlock-your-honor-x50iplus-phone-with-ease-the-3-best-lock-screen-removal-tools-by-drfone-android.md

 ![reset locked sony](https://images.wondershare.com/drfone/article/2016/07/14696881799322.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/vFQCEZiYA08?si=xjIu5IAy77RlHWii&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### **5\.
 How to reset a locked Motorola phone?**

 Firstly, switch off your phone.
 Then press and hold the power key, home key, and volume up key.
 After a while, you will see the logo on the screen, just then release all the buttons.
 For scrolling, you can use the volume down key, and for selecting, you can use either home or power key.
 Now select factory reset or wipe data.